awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-usage-plans.md

 1. Create one or more APIs, configure the methods to require an API key, and deploy the APIs to stages\.

-1. Generate or import API keys to distribute to app developers \(your customers\) who will be using your API\.
+1. Generate or import API keys to distribute to application developers \(your customers\) who will be using your API\.

 1. Create the usage plan with the desired throttle and quota limits\.